 Gently tear small holes where the filling is to help it ooze out while it's baking.
 Brush the top with butter, sprinkle some coarse sugar, and bake the hazelnut focaccia di recco until browned, about 11-13 minutes.
-If you want more of a charred topping, turn on the broiler for the last minute.

 Finish the focaccia with a dusting of powdered sugar and get ready to dive in.